Martin West

 Harvard University

-Martin West studies the politics of K–12 education and how education policies affect student learning and social-emotional development.
-He is a professor at Harvard Graduate School of Education, a faculty research fellow at the National Bureau of Economic Research, and editor-in-chief of Education Next, a journal of opinion and research on education policy.
-He is deputy director of Harvard University’s Program on Education Policy and Governance as well as a member of the Massachusetts Board of Elementary and Secondary Education.
-He previously worked as senior advisor to the ranking member of the Senate Committee on Health, Education, Labor, and Pensions; taught at Brown University; and was a research fellow at the Brookings Institution.
-West received his PhD in government and social policy from Harvard University.
+Martin West is the academic dean and Henry Lee Shattuck Professor of Education at the Harvard Graduate School of Education.
+He is a faculty research fellow at the National Bureau of Economic Research, editor-in-chief of Education Next, and deputy director of the Program on Education Policy and Governance at the Harvard Kennedy School.
+He is also a member of the Massachusetts Board of Elementary and Secondary Education and the National Assessment Governing Board.
+His research focuses on the politics of K–12 education in the United States and how education policies affect student learning and non-cognitive development.
+Previously, he was a senior education policy advisor to the ranking member of the U.S. Senate Committee on Health, Education, Labor, and Pensions, taught at Brown University, and was a research fellow at the Brookings Institution, where he is now a nonresident senior fellow.
+West earned his PhD in government and social policy from Harvard University.

 Publications by Martin West